Urban Forestry Offices of Major American Cities

 City of Boston: Urban Forestry - The urban forest plays an important role in Boston's landscape.
 The urban forest consists not only of all the treed areas in Boston (streets, yards, urban wilds, cemeteries, and parks) but also shrubs, grasses, herbaceous ground cover, soil, and our waterways.

-City of Worcester - The mission of the Department of Public Works and Parks is to maintain the City's water, sewer and street and traffic systems for the protection of the publics safety and to maintain all city parks, playgrounds, beaches, and street trees, as well as maintaining the cemetery and public buildings so as to improve the quality of life for all the citizens of Worcester.
+City of Worcester - The mission of the Parks, Recreation and Cemetery Division is to maintain the City's water, sewer and street and traffic systems for the protection of the publics safety and to maintain all city parks, playgrounds, beaches, and street trees, as well as maintaining the cemetery and public buildings so as to improve the quality of life for all the citizens of Worcester.

 City of Grand Rapids - The Grand Rapids Urban Forest Project seeks to engage the entire community in growing a larger, healthier urban forest.